Hevagog/adm-stack-inference/docs/report/src/04-experiments.md

 *   The best traditional model, **TF-IDF + SVD + Ridge**, managed a Test $R^2$ of **0.0074** (Test RMSE 275.05) on the raw score target.

 We also briefly experimented with $log1p(score)$ targets (LinearSVR/SGD variants) to soften the extreme heavy tail, but the models merely learned to linearize the head of the distribution and lost the already fragile fidelity on rare high-score posts.
-This near-zero $R^2$ — regardless of the target scaling — underscores the inherent difficulty of the task: traditional frequency-based features are insufficient for capturing the complex, non-linear relationships that drive community engagement (scores) on Stack Overflow.
+This near-zero $R^2$, regardless of the target scaling, underscores the inherent difficulty of the task: traditional frequency-based features are insufficient for capturing the complex, non-linear relationships that drive community engagement (scores) on Stack Overflow.
 This served as a strong justification for moving toward the deep learning approaches detailed below.

 ### Deep Learning Regressors